fluffy/ietf/rtcweb-sdp/rid/draft-mmusic-rtp-format-identifier.md

 a=rid:<rid-identifier> pt=<fmt-list> max-br=<br-val> ...

 Example:
-1) Asymmetric video bitrate
+1) Directional video bitrate
 a=rid:1 pt=96 max-br-width=2000000 max-recv-width=1000000

-2) Symmetric video bitrate
+2) Non-Directional video bitrate a=rid:1 pt=96 max-br=2000000
-a=rid:1 PT=96 max-br=2000000

 ~~~~~~~~~~~~~~~

 ## The "max-pps", "max-recv-pps", "max-send-pps" Attributes

-This set of paramters specificy maximum video pixelrate in pixels
+This set of parameters specify the maximum video pixelrate in pixels
-per second. 'max-send-pps' and 'max-recv-pps' provides granular
+per second.
+The 'max-send-pps' and 'max-recv-pps' attributes together
-control for setting the video pixelrate for send and receive directions
-respectively. 'max-pps' MUST be used when asymmetrical video pixelrate
-setting per direction is not required.
+provide granular control for setting the video pixelrate for send and receive directions respectively.
+The 'max-pps' attribute MUST be used when asymmetrical video pixelrate setting per direction is not required.

 ~~~~~~~~~~~~~~~